Guide > Hospital in Minnesota > Hospital in Minneapolis > People Incorporated Stark Mental Health Clinic

 People Incorporated Stark Mental Health Clinic

-2120 Park Avenue, Minneapolis, Minnesota 55404
+2120 Park Avenue, Minneapolis, MN 55404

 People Incorporated Stark Mental Health Clinic is a leading mental health facility located in Minneapolis, Minnesota.
 Our dedicated team of professionals provides comprehensive mental health services to individuals in need, helping them to improve their overall well-being and quality of life.
 At our clinic, we offer a wide range of therapeutic treatments and support programs tailored to meet the unique needs of each client.
 Our goal is to promote mental wellness and empower individuals to lead fulfilling and productive lives.
 Visit us at 2120 Park Avenue to learn more about our services and how we can help you on your journey to better mental health.